 The assessment strategy for this module is designed to enable students to demonstrate their knowledge and understanding of issues in social research.

-- • Give students the opportunity to develop their independent research and writing skills by focusing on a topic of interest and conducting an in-depth investigation
+- Give students the opportunity to develop their independent research and writing skills by focusing on a topic of interest and planning a research project.

 C - Cognitive/analytical

 The learning and teaching strategy is designed to enable students to plan a piece of research in a context where they are advised and monitored on an ongoing basis in order to meet the learning outcomes.
 There will be regular opportunities for students to seek input as they develop confidence in their own ability to interrogate source material, draw conclusions and further their own knowledge.

 - Lectures on research methods and quantitative and qualitative approaches

 - Seminars/workshops offering the opportunity to seek feedback and guidance on the assessed component